 The pension shall become payable to Angela Titzrath when she turns 62, and for Dr. Roland Lappin when he turns 60.
-If Angela Titzrath or Dr. Roland Lappin leave the Executive Board before then, not at their own request or for reasons related to their person that would justify their summary dismissal by the company, they shall receive a transitional amount (if they have not yet acquired a pension entitlement from the company) or interim pay (if the pension entitlement is already vested and is merely suspended until the age requirement is met).
-Transitional or interim pay is calculated as a percentage of the last total or basic annual remuneration, and each applies only for a limited period.
+If Angela Titzrath leaves the Executive Board before then, not at her own request or for reasons related to her person that would justify her summary dismissal by the company, she will receive an interim amount.
+The interim amount is calculated as a percentage of the last annual total compensation and is payable for a limited period.
+Dr. Roland Lappin stepped down from the Executive Board on 31 January 2023.
+According to his existing pension entitlement, which was already vested when the remuneration system for the Executive Board entered into force, he was authorised to receive a pension from the company since February 2023.